Julflips/map-printer-addon/Documentation/CarpetGuide.md

 Make sure it fulfills the following points:
 - The fluid dispensers and lighting should cover the whole 128x128 MapArea.
 - Avoid having grass blocks on the map area since it can lead to mobs spawning in certain biomes.
-- The restock station should have a DumpChest, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
+- The restock station should have a DumpStation, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
 I will explain later what the terms mean
 - Avoid having the bot pick up old carpets while restocking.
 If you choose to build the restock station on the map area use lava at the restock station to delete the old carpets.
 For the other version use slabs to prevent the water from washing carpets into the station.
 - Make sure the server loads the entire map when resetting
 - If Phantoms are on you need a glass ceiling.
 - If you play on hard difficulty don't forget the regeneration beacon
-- **If the bot can not see the whole map from the DumpChest you need to install a mod that caches chunks to increase your render distance.
+- **If the bot can not see the whole map from the DumpStation you need to install a mod that caches chunks to increase your render distance.
 This is necessary so the bot knows what carpets to restock.
 One mod I know for sure is compatible is [Bobby](https://www.curseforge.com/minecraft/mc-mods/bobby)**.

 A litematica file with an example Map Area can be found [here](CarpetPrinter.litematic).

 ### Special blocks
 Let's go over all the special blocks we need at the restock station.

-#### DumpChest
+#### DumpStation
-The bot will fill this chest with carpets it doesn't need anymore.
-Make sure you empty it with 2 parallel hoppers/dispensers.
+The bot will throw any excess in here.
+It doesn't matter if you destroy or sort the items as long as the bot won't pick them up again while restocking.

 #### FinishedMapChest
 Pretty self-explanatory.
 The bot will put the maps here.